bohanyang/debi/README.md

  - `-add "ca-certificates curl fail2ban openssl whois"` Include individual additional packages to install
  - `-ssh secret` Enable network console and specify **password for SSH access during install process**.
 You can login with `installer` user and check system logs.
  - `-dry-run` Generate `preseed.cfg` and save to current dir but don't actually do anything
+ - `-manually` Manually configure user account and disk partition, etc. (Network, repository mirror & time related settings will be auto-configured)
+ - `-arch amd64` Specify architecture (useful under CentOS)
+ - `-lvm` Use `/` as the boot root path for the `grub.cfg` instead of `/boot`, useful under LVM partition disks

 ### Chinese Special